-The Practice of Mindfulness – Part 1
+The practice of mindfulness – part 1

 Studies have indicated that practicing mindfulness can help you to manage common mental health problems.
 Indeed, the National Institute of Health and Clinical Excellence (NICE) – the organisation that produces guidelines on best practice in health care – recommends using mindfulness to treat mild depression and to help prevent further episodes of depression.
 But what exactly is mindfulness and how do you ‘practice’ it?

-Our blog this week is provided by Bev Alderson; a Mindfulness, Yoga and Stress Management Consultant who works with individuals, groups and workplaces wanting to take a more positive and proactive approach to enhancing well-being and in turn achieving greater results.
+Our blog is provided by Bev Alderson; a Mindfulness, Yoga and Stress Management Consultant who works with individuals, groups and workplaces wanting to take a more positive and proactive approach to enhancing well-being and in turn achieving greater results.

 Bev brings a unique perspective and authenticity to her work, having spent 18+ years performing high pressured management roles within the Finance and IT industries in both the UK and Australia.